-The Helpline offers confidential support if you are living with and affected by scleroderma and/or Raynaud's.
+- Helpline - The Helpline offers confidential support if you are living with and affected by scleroderma and/or Raynaud's.
 If you need to talk, we are here to listen.
 Call free on 0800 311 2756.
-The Helpline operates 365 days a year, from 9am - 7pm.

-Help and support is also provided via our online forum hosted on Health Unlocked.* This is a friendly space where you can exchange advice, information and support with others who are affected by scleroderma and Raynaud's, 24 hours a day, seven days a week.
-Many of our community members are people who are living with the conditions themselves, but friends, family and partners are very welcome too.
-For further information about our online community services,
+- Our online community - Our online forum hosted on Health Unlocked is a friendly space where you can exchange advice, information and support with others who are affected by scleroderma and Raynaud's, 24 hours a day, seven days a week.
+Many of our community members are people who live with Raynaud’s and scleroderma but friends, family and partners are very welcome too.